ilopmar/grails-ducksboard-api/README.md

 * `pushDoubleValue(String widgetId, Double value)`: This method is used to push a new double value to update the gauge widgets.
 * `incrementLongValue(String widgetId, Long increment = 1)`: This method is user to increment (or decrease) the value of the following widgets: counters, bars, boxes and pins.
 * `pushTimestampValues(String widgetId, List list)`: This method is used to push new values to a absolute or relative graph.
 The `list` param has to be a list of maps with the keys `timestamp` and `value`.
 You can find a detailed explication at http://dev.ducksboard.com/apidoc/slot-kinds/#absolute-graphs
 * `pushLeaderboardValues(String widgetId, List list)`: This method is used to push new values to a leaderboard widget.
 The `list` param has to be a list of maps with the keys `name` and `values`.
 You can find a detailed explication at http://dev.ducksboard.com/apidoc/slot-kinds/#leaderboards
+* `pushTimelineValues(String widgetId, Map map)`: This method is used to push a new value to a timeline widget.
+The `map` param constains the following params `timeline` and `value` (with `title`, `image` and `content`.
+You can find a detailed explication at http://dev.ducksboard.com/apidoc/slot-kinds/#timelines

 Author